Hamas leader returns to Gaza with wider ambitions

 In the reconfiguring Arab world, a procession of high level visitors have made their way there, starting with the Emir of Qatar Sheikh Hamad bin Khalifa al-Thani, the first Arab ruler to break the teeming territory's physical and diplomatic isolation.

-Meshaal was also a guest of honour, alongside Mursi, at a recent congress of the Islamist-rooted Justice and Development Party (AKP), Turkey's ruling party.
+Meshaal was also a guest of honor, alongside Mursi, at a recent congress of the Islamist-rooted Justice and Development Party (AKP), Turkey's ruling party.

 NEW ARAB ORDER